 Douse with a Water-Based Plastic Protector

 Some areas are too complicated to take care of, but matter enough to try protecting.
 Like the handlebar controls area.
 My favoritest motorcycle detailing product of all is this one: Chemical Guys Silk Shine Sprayable Dressing.
 It cleans and protects just about everything and gives it that new-looking sheen.
 If you sell used stuff on Ebay, it will pay for itself.
 I use it around the house almost daily.

 The real advantage is that it doesn’t look unsightly if you don’t wipe off the drops.
-Unlike other motorcycle cleaning products, if you spray it and let it be, it will still look nice and shiny once it evaporates – As in almost no ugly droplet marks.
+Unlike other motorcycle cleaning products, if you spray it and let it be, it will still look nice and shiny once it evaporates.
 Though it’s an unconventional motorcycle cleaning product, it certainly makes a difference in how to clean a bike.
 And I still haven’t found a surface it’s damaged, or something that didn’t look better after applying it.
 I even use it for engine bay detailing in cars.

-Basically spray it on everything you haven’t treated so far, and then wipe it off.
+Basically spray it on everything you haven’t treated so far, and then rub it in where possible.
 Specially plastics around the engine or in the inaccessible areas.
 Under the seat, as well as the controls are also good candidates.
 Don’t spray it on the seat if you don’t want to make it a tad slippery.
 Personally I do so and have no issues with it, but some people find it annoying.